 Program coordinator, Newmeadow Inc., an integrated ABA-focused preschool in upstate, NY

 - 35 credit program can be completed in two years with on-campus, or 18 months online

 - The Master’s Degree Program is identical to the Advanced Certificate Program, with the addition of the 3 credit Research Capstone Course (SED 722)

 - This post-Master’s program is 32 credits and can be completed in two years, or 18 months online

 - Candidates must possess a Master's degree (from an accredited college or university) in: Education; Special Education; Psychology; or Applied Behavior Analysis

-This program is designed for prospective students who hold board certification and seek the additional educational requirements needed to apply for NYS licensure.
+This program is designed for prospective students who seek the additional educational requirements needed for NYS licensure.
+Prospective students must have a Master’s Degree in Applied Behavior Analysis or Advanced Certificate in Applied Behavior Analysis, and a NYSED Comparative Education Review.
 For more information visit: http://www.op.nysed.gov/prof/aba/.
+Course plan is based on a NYSED comparative education review.
 There is no degree or certificate from Daemen College at completion of this program.

 Students interested in applying to the ABA program should submit an application to the graduate admissions office which will be evaluated on the basis of: